Australia Economic Outlook

 Australia Economic News

-The Westpac-Melbourne Institute Survey of Consumer Sentiment increased 1.1% in October as the index rose from September’s 101.4 to 102.4.
+The Westpac-Melbourne Institute Index of Consumer Sentiment increased from 99.7 in November to 103.3 in December.

-The business confidence index published by the National Australia Bank (NAB) was stable in September at August’s 6 points.
+The business confidence index produced by the National Australia Bank (NAB) came in at 6 points in November, down from October’s revised 9 points (previously reported: +8 points).